← All Articles

 What is Google AdWords in Digital Marketing?

-Google AdWords was Google’s original advertising platform name before it officially became Google Ads in 2018.
-Even today, many business owners still search for “what is google adwords in digital marketing” because the older term remains widely recognized.
+Google adwords is basically the original name of Google’s advertising platform before it was officially declared as Google Ads in 2018.
+Even now, many business owners still search for “what is Google AdWords in digital marketing” because the older name is still widely familiar.

 At its core, Google Ads works on a PPC model — Pay Per Click.